ECMAScript is the official name of the language.

 * Internet Explorer 9 does not support ECMAScript 5 "use strict".

-This list compares the version numbers of the three different products:
+This list compares the version numbers of the different products: